 This is assuming you have everything for gel nails ready and in place.

-It`s economical to get a gel nails kit or an acrylic nail kit than buying pieces differently.
+It`s more economical to get a gel nail kit or an acrylic nail kit than to buy pieces differently.
 This way, you and your friends can have a girls’ night ins doing your nails.

 - To start off, make sure to have everything you need in one place that`s easy to reach.
 You need to have your hands clean, nails filed into shape, dried, and oil-free.